abecko47/t9/README.md

 You can see logs right in container, or if you want to see them in terminal, just skip flag `-d`.

-Frontend is available at http://127.0.0.1:3000/ Backend is available at http://127.0.0.1:3001/
+Frontend is available at http://127.0.0.1:3000/

+Backend is available at http://127.0.0.1:3001/

+Right now trere is only `Dockerfile.local`, for production I highly recommend to create other dockerfiles, with production build, such as `npm run build`.

 ### Linting backend
 You can execute npm commands right from your enviroment: